afrank03/prs-guideline/README.md

 > Many studies of Pull Requests, like one from "Cisco", has shown that ideal size for a single PR is **up to 400 lines** of code.
 > Not only number of lines is important, but number of files is also crucial.
 Why bother?
-> - It quicker & esier to review
+> - It quicker & easier to review
 > - It reduces chances of bugs
 > - It does not block other engineers
 > - It speeds up delivery

 What is the real world TOP limit?
 Where should I hit REJECT button?
 > - If Pull Request is larger then **700** changed or new lines, don't be afraid of asking for a breakdown.
-> - If it's sometihing rediculous like **30+** files chnaged, we should breakdown this PR.
+> - If it's something ridiculous like **30+** files changed, we should breakdown this PR.

 What if there is no way to avoid **HUGE PR**
 > - Request a group review session (ideally with at least one representative from a different team)